Taksta

-Taksta (previously CEM-102) is a front-loaded oral dosing regimen of sodium fusidate under development in the U.S. as an antibiotic for gram-positive infections including drug-resistant strains such as methicillin-resistant Staphylococcus aureus (MRSA).
+Taksta (previously CEM-102) is a front-loaded oral dosing regimen of sodium fusidate under development in the U.S. as an antibiotic for gram-positive infections including drug-resistant strains such as methicillin-resistant Staphylococcus aureus.

 Clinical trials

-Jan 2010: Taksta has completed enrollment in a Phase 2 trial (due to run until March 2010) and is preparing for Phase 3 studies in the U.S. for acute bacterial skin structure infections (being compared with Linezolid).
+Jan 2010: Taksta has completed enrollment in a phase 2 trial (due to run until March 2010) and is preparing for phase 3 studies in the U.S. for acute bacterial skin structure infections (being compared with linezolid).

-Sep 2010: Taksta demonstrated comparable clinical success rates compared to linezolid in a Phase 2 trial in the U.S. for acute bacterial skin and skin structure infections.
+Sep 2010: Taksta demonstrated comparable clinical success rates compared to linezolid in a phase 2 trial in the U.S. for acute bacterial skin and skin structure infections.

 Jun 2011: Taksta may be effective in the treatment of chronic prosthetic joint infections and osteomyelitis.